CaptJakk/captjakk.com/posts/2019-05-12-practical-intro-eff.md

         priceStoreToPriceCache action
 ```

 Wow.
-So we just wrote two separate effects handlers and wrote a third one in terms of the other 2.
+So we just wrote two separate effects handlers and wrote a third one in terms of the other two.
 Hopefully this conveys that something you might encounter in a real world codebase can be turned
 into this style.
 This is still perhaps a simpler problem than the typical industry grade version,
 but it's still more than a toy and should demonstrate the type of value you would get from doing